luddep/LPKit/README.markdown

 LPCalendarView is a calendar view based on the iPhone calendar app, with the same sliding when changing months.
 Currently supports selecting days & weeks, also marking a special day as highlighted - such as the current day or week.

-**NOTE:** The animation isn't yet 100% totally awesome, and there will be improvements, eventually.

 ## Sparkline

 ![sparkline](http://dl.getdropbox.com/u/24582/github/LPKit/sparkline.png)